SDG Ambassador Community

 CONCEPT

 CIFAL Flanders and Voka present the SDG Ambassador Community, a dynamic learning network designed for SDG Ambassadors, enabling them to advance their sustainability efforts.
-This program is tailored to their expertise and aligns with the highest ambition level of the PCA2030 Trajectory, fostering meaningful impact and long-term engagement.
+This programme is tailored to their expertise and aligns with the highest ambition level of the PCA2030 Trajectory, fostering meaningful impact and long-term engagement.

 - Leen De Ruck from VS Advocaten, provided a legal perspective on human rights in business.